BlueDigit/spaceIvdx/README.md

-# SpaceIvdx
+# Multiboard

-SpaceIvdx is a toy project to test various software design ideas and development approaches.
+Multiboard is a toy project to test various software design ideas and development approaches.

+The main concept is to provide a generic approach for two d. games.
+The engine is made for old-school style games and does not pretend to be more performant than that.

+For now, the project offer only one game: a Space Invader implementation named SpaceIvdx.

 ## Compile
 ### Requirements